 But others are different.
 Some authors try new things.
 Some write with different voices.

-Because it’s a long-time habit, I occasionally wander back to thoughts of Cleveland, and not so long ago, found Atkins said, “I would ‘compose‘ like a painter and write poems like a composer.”
+Because it’s a long-time habit, I occasionally wander back to thoughts of Cleveland, and some time back, found Atkins said, “I would ‘compose‘ like a painter and write poems like a composer.”
 There was a rhythm to his writing that I’d missed.
 I gained deeper appreciation.
+I found i enjoyed what he did.

 As for meeting Kent Taylor – speaking with Kent Taylor: I walked away from that conversation holding him in higher esteem, yet.